If you are having a baby in Qatar, this helpful guide provides information about maternity care, costs, insurance, parental leave, and more.

 Pregnancy and childbirth in Qatar

 A note of caution: it is a criminal offense to be pregnant and single in Qatar.
-Sadly, 100 expat women are arrested and jailed every year for this offense – so be careful.
+Sadly, 100 expat women are arrested and jailed every year for this offense – so be proceed with caution if you and your partner are discussing getting a divorce in Qatar.

 Accessing maternity services in Qatar